Frequently asked questions

 Can I purchase food and drink at the venue?

-Hot, hand-held food and drink will be available.
-Please check back here for further details over the coming months.
-Visitors will also be able to toast marshmallows at our purpose built fire pits along the trail.
+Yes, absolutely.
+A variety of food and drink stalls will be located along the trail offering sweet and savoury favourites.
+Full details will be added here over the coming months.
+Visitors will also be able to buy and toast delicious marshmallows at one of our purpose built fire pits along the trail.

 What shopping facilities are there?